Victor Sergent: Later life

 After retiring at the end of the 1912–13 season, Sergent traveled to Algeria and Tunisia, but at the beginning of 1914, the entire Bentall-Sergent family, who was perhaps sensing that war was imminent, returned to England, except for his younger brother Noël, who was still playing for Stade Raphaëlois in 1914.
 When the First World War broke out, however, he was in France and was thus mobilized, so when he enlisted in the British Army, Sergent was reported as a deserter in France from 9 September 1914 until August 1920, when his military record was rectified to include "having been recognized as mobilized in the English Army from 28 September 1914 to 6 September 1919".
-According to the The London Gazette, he was serving as an acting Sentinel in April 1917.
+According to The London Gazette, he was serving as an acting Sentinel in April 1917.

 During the War, Sergent was sent to Basra in Iraq, where the English forces clashed with the Turks, going up to the Caspian Sea, which means that he never fought on French soil.
 During the War, he got close to having a leg amputated.
 He only returned to France after 1920, to join his family in Arlay, where his father had bought a farm that he had named Château de Proby.
 Victor never used his engineering degree, instead working alongside his brother Dick, who had created a transport company in Arlay, and who was at the wheel of one of his cars when he died of a heart attack in 1924.